adamskowronski-gif/samplecode/README.md

 <br>
 Door, controls the locking and opening of the doors when a player enters a room

-Door Collider, manages the door colliders so that players can not walk through unspawned doors in the procedurally generated level
+DoorCollider, manages the door colliders so that players can not walk through unspawned doors in the procedurally generated level

 DungeonCralwer, set position of room spawn